giuliamf/Atividades-em-Ruby/Homework 1/README.md

 ## Part 2: Rock-Paper-Scissors
 In a game of rock-paper-scissors, each player chooses to play Rock (R), Paper (P), or Scissors (S).
 The rules are: Rock beats Scissors, Scissors beats Paper, but Paper beats Rock.
 A rock-paper-scissors game is encoded as a list, where the elements are 2-element lists that encode a player’s name and a player’s strategy.

+## Part 3: Anagrams
+An anagram is a word obtained by rearranging the letters of another word.
+For example, "rats", "tars" and "star" are an anagram group because they are made up of the same letters.

+## Part 4: Basic OOP

+## Part 5: advanced OOP,metaprogramming, open classes and duck typing

+## Part 6: advanced OOP,metaprogramming, open classes and duck typing, continued